 Encourage them to access support

 It is useful to get your friend to think about all the support that is available to them.
 You could ask them what kind of support they are interested in and what they think would be helpful.
 The School has trained staff to be able to offer and signpost to the appropriate support.
 Although supporting a friend is an extremely beneficial part of helping someone, professionals will be able to provide much more support than you can offer on your own.
-Encourage them to contact Student Services or to book an appointment with the School Counselling Service.
+Encourage them to contact Student Services.

 Depression